GOING ZERO PLASTIC TIPS

-Tips and tricks to reduce your plastic usage drastically
+Tips and tricks to help you reduce your plastic waste drastically

 More than 5,000,000,000,000,000,000 pieces (or, in short, 5 trillion pieces) of plastic float in our oceans.
 Around 80% of these pieces come from the 1,000 most polluted rivers.
 Hallucinatory numbers, right?